 How to Cut Up Chicken Wings

-How to Make Wings on the Grill
+How to Cook Chicken Wings

 Yep, wings are awesome on the grill.
 Typically, grilled wings get a milder sauce, since the smoky, caramelized taste from the flames is the star.
 If you're in love with your BBQ, Grill Master Chicken Wings are for you.

 With this method, there's no need to thaw frozen chicken wings before you cook them in a 2-step process that starts in your Instant Pot and ends with a quick crisp under the broiler.
 This recipe for Instant Pot Crispy Barbecue Chicken Wings gives you step-by-step directions.

 When you just have to have classic chicken wings, coated and fried to a shattering crusty goodness, give these Restaurant-Style Buffalo Chicken Wings a try.

 It's easy and hands off, and it's all cooked in one pot.
 Got a big party planned?
 Start lining up extra slow cookers for Awesome Slow Cooker Buffalo Wings.

 How to Make Classic Buffalo Sauce

 If you're gonna go with tradition, you need to meet Frank's Red Hot.
 It's not a fire-breathing hot sauce, per se, but it is the true OG hot sauce, as used by the Anchor Bar in Buffalo.
 It's a simple sauce, and you can't go wrong with this recipe for Scott's Coast-to-Coast Famous Chicken Wings.

 Here are just a few of the flavor variations you can find in our wide-ranging collection of chicken wing recipes.

 Let's not overthink this thing.
 Beer's a classic match for wings.
 And it's the semi-official beverage of football-watching.
 Why mess with a sure thing?